 Weir has expressed concern that drunk drivers receive support for their actions, citing an incident involving State Representative Naomi Gonzalez.
 Rep. Gonzalez allegedly drove drunk and injured a cyclist.
 On the House floor, she expressed remorse for her actions, which was met with applause by her peers.
 Weir stated that victims, their family members and law enforcement officers deserve praise.
 The organization, according to Weir, is not about punishing drunk drivers, but to prevent alcohol-related incidents.
 This is the fourth attempt MADD has made to draw support to pass the bills into law.

-If you have been injured in an alcohol-related accident, contact a personal injury lawyer from the law office of McAllen’s J. Gonzalez Law Firm at 956.630.6700.
+If you have been injured in an alcohol-related accident, contact a personal injury lawyer from the law office of McAllen’s J. Gonzalez Injury Attorneys at 956.630.6700.